fabiaba/Baltic_Sfincs_BA/README.md

 SFINCS was set up using python language in a Jupiter Notebook.
 This notebook together with the associated data catalogue is provided above.
-Additionally, the raw python script can be downloaded as well.
+Additionally, the raw python script can be downloaded.

 To retrieve flood extents and average maximum flood depths, I calculated statistics using the two scripts "SFINCS_raster_statistics" and "SFINCS_statistics_postprocessing".